-The Migration Program for the 2020-21 whilst retaining the same number of visa places when compared to the previous year there has been a significant shift in the allocation of places between the Skilled and Family Streams of the available visas.
-The government announced this within the 6th October 2020 Budget as part of their COVID-19 response measures to assist Australia's recovery.
-Below is an analysis of how the visa ceilings (i.e. the maximum number of visas that can be issued in that category) have changed across the different visa categories.
+The Migration Program for the 2022-23 has retained the same number of visa places when compared to the previous two years, however there has been a significant shift in the allocation of places given to the Skilled and Family Streams.
+This reverts back to similar allocations seen pre-COVID-19.
+During COVID-19 there had been a significant reduction in skilled visas with an emphasis on the partner stream.
+Below is an analysis of how the visa ceilings (i.e. the maximum number of visas that can be issued in each category) have changed across the different visa categories over recent years.

 Within the skilled visas the 2022-23 Migration Plan has again seen a shift in emphasis towards allowing the States/Territories more control over their selection of skilled migrants moving to their state.
 In addition to maintaining the Global Talent stream to target highly skilled migrants in key Technology fields of interest.

 As can be seen in the table there is a reduction of 31,800 places available to the Partner visa options, these have been reverted back to the Skilled visa streams (as per pre-COVID-19).